ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 -   The amount of data being transferred.
 -   Frequency.
--   Any “need-to-know” considerations.
+-   Any "need-to-know" considerations.
 See the [Access Control Guide](access-control-guide.md) for further information.

 Any additional controls **SHALL** be captured on the DMF \(see [Data Movement Form](#data-movement-form-dmf), where advice should be obtained from the MoJ Chief Information Security Office \(CISO\) when required.